Barclays, Deutsche Bank to cut pay up to 20 percent: sources

 New Barclays CEO Antony Jenkins is revamping the bank and has pledged to cut pay to lift returns for investors.

-Deutsche Bank's investment bankers will see bonuses for 2012 fall by 15-20 percent, two sources said.
+Deutsche Bank's investment bankers will see bonuses for 2012 fall by 15-20 percent, resulting in a similar cut for overall pay for the year, two sources said.

-Banks around the world are taking a harder line on pay and are axing jobs as they try to get to grips with high costs as tougher rules have made them less profitable than in the past.
+Banks around the world are taking a harder line on pay and are axing jobs as they get to grips with high costs and tougher rules that have made them less profitable than in the past.

-Bonuses across the industry for 2012 could be down by as much as 30 percent compared with 2011 levels, senior bankers have estimated.
+Bonuses across the industry for 2012 could be down by as much as 30 percent from 2011, senior bankers say.

 Deutsche Bank co-Chief Executive Anshu Jain, who previously headed its investment bank, said in September the payout ratio - the proportion of net revenues set aside for banker pay - would come down.

-Barclays' Jenkins aims to cut compensation in the investment bank to 39 percent of its income for 2012, one of the sources said, down from 47 percent in 2011.
+Barclays' Jenkins, who took over in August after predecessor Bob Diamond quit when the bank was fined for rigging Libor interest rates, aims to cut compensation in his investment bank to 39 percent of its income for 2012, one of the sources said, down from 47 percent in 2011.

-"We are on a path to continue to drive this (compensation-to-income) ratio down, but always with an eye to being competitive.
-We believe that we are in the top quartile with this ratio, but we expect to continue to reduce it over time," Jenkins told analysts in October.
+"We are on a path to continue to drive this ratio down, but always with an eye to being competitive," he said.

 (Reporting by Philipp Halstrick in Frankfurt, Soyoung Kim in New York and Sophie Sassard in London; Writing by Steve Slater; Editing by David Cowell)